 Health & problems

 The average lifespan of a bulldog is 8 to 10 years.
-Bulldogs are well known for their wrinkly skin, thick jowls, stocky build, and pushed in faces.
+Bulldogs are well known for their wrinkly skin, thick jowls, stocky build, and pushed-in faces.
 The bulldog is a very popular dog in England.
-If you are looking for a dog and are you interested in adopting a dog so this dog breed is perfect for you.
+If you are looking for a dog and are interested in adopting a dog, this dog breed is perfect for you.

 Like all breeds, Bulldogs are prone to certain diseases and conditions.
 They are wonderful dogs, but be sure you’re willing to monitor their health closely and can afford any medical treatment they may need.
-The following conditions may affect Bulldogs like.
+The following conditions may affect Bulldogs.

 Dry Eye: The eyes of the dog in this disease withers.
 This condition is caused when natural tear production is inadequate.
 Wind, dust, pollen, etc., are things that affect the eyes of your bulldog.

-Cherry Eye: Cherry eye is a disorder of the nictitating membrane also called the third eyelid, present in the eyes of dogs.
+Cherry Eye: Cherry eye is a disorder of the nictitating membrane, also called the third eyelid, present in dogs’ eyes.
 This is a condition in which the gland under the third eyelid protrudes and looks rather like a cherry in the corner of the eye.

 Hip Dysplasia: This is a heritable condition in which the thighbone doesn’t fit snugly into the hip joint.
-Hip and elbow dysplasia mean malformation of the hip and elbow joints respectively.
-Bulldogs are not active dogs, you should take on regular walks when the weather is not too hot because it’s good for dog health.
+Hip and elbow dysplasia means malformation of the hip and elbow joints, respectively.
+Bulldogs are not active dogs; you should take on regular walks when the weather is not too hot because it’s good for dog health.

-Patellar luxation: Also known as “slipped stifles,” this is a common problem in small dogs.
-It is a condition that is present at birth, although the actual misalignment or luxation does not always occur until much later.
+Patellar luxation is also known as “slipped stifles,” which is a common problem in small dogs.
+It is a condition present at birth, although the actual misalignment or luxation does not always occur until much later.

 Common Health problem: